animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 }
 ```

-Of course, you can define a Function `Execution` interface to call the
+You can define a Function `Execution` interface to call the
 'process' GemFire server Function, as follows:

 ```highlight
 @OnServer